ContextFlow: Context-Aware Flow Matching For Trajectory Inference From Spatial Omics Data: Experiments

-We further evaluated ContextFlow on the larger Mouse Organogenesis Spatiotemporal Atlas (MOSTA) Stereo-seq dataset~\citep{2_dataset_mosta} spanning measurements from $8$ developmental time points.
-For the interpolation study of this dataset, we held out time point 5 during training and evaluated its generation during testing.
-Table~\ref{tab:mosta_combined_table} shows the evaluation results.
-We observe that ContextFlow, with both integration strategies, outperforms MOTFM across all metrics, showcasing the effectiveness of the contextual information.
-While CTF-C shows stronger performance under next-step sampling—albeit only after fine-tuning the trade-off parameter $\alpha$—CTF-H consistently outperforms it in the more challenging IVP-Sampling setting.
+\shortsection{Organogenesis} We further evaluate ContextFlow on the larger Mouse Organogenesis Spatiotemporal Atlas (MOSTA) Stereo-seq dataset~\citep{2_dataset_mosta} spanning measurements from $8$ developmental time points.
+For the interpolation study of this dataset, we hold out the time point $5$ during training and evaluate its generation during testing.
+Table~\ref{tab:mosta_combined_table} reports the evaluation results.
+We observe that ContextFlow, with both integration strategies, performs best overall relative to baselines across all metrics, showcasing the effectiveness of the contextual information.
+While CTF-C shows stronger performance under next-step sampling—albeit only after fine-tuning the trade-off parameter $\alpha$—CTF-H consistently outperforms it in the more challenging IVP sampling setting.
 On the extrapolation task, integrating to the final time point, CTF-H again achieves the strongest performance, underscoring that the entropy-regularized formulation not only removes the need for additional parameter tuning but also offers more robust generalization to unseen temporal horizons.

-Figure~\ref{fig:IVP_celltype_kldiv} reports the KL-Divergence between normalized histograms of predicted and ground-truth cell types from ContextFlow and MOTFM.
-In both cases, CTF exhibits lower divergence on average across time points, indicating that the trajectories generated by our model better preserve the biological composition of cell types over time.
-The cell type progression is further visualized in Figure~\ref{fig:sankey} (Appendix \ref{apdx:IVP cell type progression}).
-We show that ContextFlow predicts temporal cell type trajectories that evolve smoothly and consistently across consecutive developmental stages.
-Early progenitor populations, such as neural crest and mesenchyme, progressively diminish as development advances, while terminal fates, including muscle, cartilage primordium, and liver, emerge at later stages.
-Major lineages such as brain, heart, and connective tissue remain continuous throughout, demonstrating that ContextFlow captures biologically coherent and temporally consistent developmental dynamics.